Liberty pole: American Revolution

 Liberty poles were often erected in town squares in the years before and during the American Revolution (e.g. Concord, Massachusetts; Newport, Rhode Island; Caughnawaga, New York; Savannah, Georgia and Englewood, New Jersey).
 Some colonists erected liberty poles on their own private land (such as in Bedford, Massachusetts since 1964 and Woburn, Massachusetts—the pole raising there is reenacted annually).
 An often violent struggle over liberty poles erected by the Sons of Liberty in New York City raged for 10 years.
 The poles were periodically destroyed by the royal authorities (see the Battle of Golden Hill), only to be replaced by the Sons with new ones.
 The conflict lasted from the repeal of the Stamp Act in 1766 until the revolutionary New York Provincial Congress came to power in 1775.
 The liberty pole in New York City had been crowned with a gilt vane bearing the single word, "Liberty".
+New York's Liberty Pole during the Revolutionary war was where forces opposed the British had one of its gun batteries, armed with cannon cast at the forge on Greenwich Road.
+To these were added field pieces brought from Cambridge 11 April 1776, making a total of eighteen guns.

 In some locales—notably in Boston—a liberty tree rather than a pole served the same political purpose.

 During the Siege of Boston on August 1, 1775, a tall liberty pole was erected on Prospect Hill, a fortified high-ground overlooking the road to British-occupied Boston.
 Both the "Appeal to Heaven" Pine Tree Flag and Continental Union Flag (also known as the Continental Colours) are reported to have flown on Prospect Hill.
 The 76 foot long liberty pole was originally a ship's mast that had been recently captured from the British armed schooner HMS Diana (1775), in the aftermath of the Battle of Chelsea Creek on May 27 and 28, 1775.

 When an ensign was raised (usually red) on a liberty pole, it would be a calling for the Sons of Liberty or townspeople to meet and vent or express their views regarding British rule.
 The pole was known to be a symbol of dissent against Great Britain.
 The symbol is also apparent in many seals and coats of arms as a sign of liberty, freedom, and independence.